pingcap/docs/sql-plan-management.md

 > **Note:**
 >
-> The text must be the same before and after normalization and hint removal for both the original SQL statement and the bound statement, or the binding will fail.
+> The original SQL statement and the bound statement must have the same text after normalization and hint removal, or the binding will fail.
 Take the following examples:
 >
 > - This binding can be created successfully because the texts before and after parameterization and hint removal are the same: `select * from test . t where a > ?`
 >